BurnOutTrader/TradeCopierX/README.md

 # TradeCopierX

 **TradeCopierX** is a tool for copying trades in real time from one trading account ("source") to one or more destination accounts.
-It is designed for algorithmic trading, portfolio management, and scenarios where you want to mirror trades between accounts on the same or different brokers/exchanges.
 For use with ProjectX API [projectx.com](https://projectx.com)

 ## Warning